 The Irvington High "We the People" team, coached by history teacher and Pleasanton City Councilwoman Cheryl Cook-Kallio, has finished first, third and fourth in previous state competitions.

-More than 300 students from 12 California high schools participated in the academic competition last Friday, which tested their knowledge of the U.S. Constitution and Bill of Rights.
+More than 300 students from 12 California high schools participated in the academic competition, which tested their knowledge of the U.S. Constitution and Bill of Rights.
 Arcadia High School now advances to the We the People National Finals, to be held starting April 24 in Washington, D.C.

 Kari Coppinger, spokeswoman for the program, said students demonstrated their understanding of the Constitution before a simulated congressional committee consisting of constitutional scholars, lawyers, civic educators and government leaders who judged the classes' performances.
 The judges tested the students' comprehension of the six units of the "We the People: The Citizen & the Constitution" text.

-The winning school was recognized at an awards banquet in Sacramento, where other participating schools also were honored for their achievements.
+The winning school will be recognized at tonight's awards banquet in Sacramento, where other participating schools also will be honored for their achievements.

 Awards were being presented to the schools with the highest non-finalist score in each of the six units of the text.